The Great American Bash (1995): Flair, Savage, and the United States Championship tournament

 The two major stories involved the crowning of a new United States Heavyweight Champion and the rivalry between Ric Flair and Randy Savage, as mentioned above.
-Vader, who had won the championship at Starrcade in December 1994 from Hacksaw Jim Duggan, was stripped of the championship in March after multiple incidents where he injured other wrestlers.
-Sixteen men, including Flair and Savage, were entered into a tournament taking place beginning on the April 22, 1995 edition of WCW Saturday Night.
+Big Van Vader, who had won the championship at Starrcade in December 1994 from Hacksaw Jim Duggan, was stripped of the championship in March after multiple incidents where he injured other wrestlers.
+Sixteen men, including Flair and Savage, were entered into a tournament taking place beginning on the April 22, 1995 edition of Saturday Night.
 Flair and Savage were placed in the same side of the bracket and were to potentially meet in the semifinals if things worked out.

-Meanwhile, Savage and Flair had their own separate issues with each other stemming from when Flair attacked Savage during his match with Avalanche at Uncensored in February.
+Meanwhile, Savage and Flair had their own separate issues with each other stemming from when Flair attacked Savage during his match with Avalanche at Uncensored in March.
 Flair, at the time, was inactive after having been forced to retire following a loss to Hulk Hogan at Halloween Havoc the previous October.
 This led to Flair being reinstated as an active wrestler and a tag team match between Hogan and Savage and Flair and Vader at Slamboree in May.
 Hogan and Savage won the match, but Savage was jumped by his opponents and Arn Anderson in a postmatch brawl.
 This resulted in Angelo Poffo, Savage’s father, getting attacked by Flair when he got up from his ringside seat to help.

-As far as their performance in the tournament, both Savage and Flair won their opening round matchups with Savage defeating The Butcher on the May 6 edition of Saturday Night and Flair defeating The Patriot on the May 14 edition of WCW Main Event.
+As far as their performance in the tournament, both Savage and Flair won their opening round matchups with Savage defeating The Butcher on the May 6 edition of Saturday Night and Flair defeating The Patriot on the May 14 edition of Main Event.
 On the May 27 edition of Saturday Night, broadcast live from Charlotte, North Carolina, Savage defeated Steve Austin in his quarterfinal matchup.
 Flair took on Alex Wright in his matchup and won by disqualification after Savage interfered and threw Wright out of the ring so he could go after Flair.

 A singles match between Flair and Savage was set for The Great American Bash, but they would square off on the June 3 Saturday Night show to determine which one of them would advance to the finals of the tournament.
 However, before the match was able to begin, Savage went backstage and attacked Flair in a massive brawl that was eventually broken up by WCW security.
 The match did not take place and both men were eliminated from the tournament.

 Thus, the other semifinal matchup that had been scheduled to take place on the same show was pushed back to The Great American Bash, where it would now serve as the final and the winner would claim the vacant championship.
 The matchup would pit Sting against Meng.
-Sting defeated Anderson and Paul Orndorff in his two tournament matches, while Meng defeated Marcus Alexander Bagwell and Brian Pillman in his.
+Sting defeated Anderson and Paul Orndorff in his two tournament matches, while Meng defeated Marcus Alexander Bagwell and Brian Pillman in his matches.